 Hague Apostille Legalisation in Denmark (FAQ)

 If you’re getting married in Denmark, the chances are that at some point you’ll need to prove your marital status or provide legal evidence of your marriage in another country.
-This can be done with an Apostille, a certificate that verifies that your marriage certificate is official and genuine.
+This can be done with a Danish Apostille legalisation, a certificate that verifies that your marriage certificate is official and genuine.

 Danish-issued wedding certificates can be legalised for use abroad with a Hague Apostille.